DryStoneGarden

 This drawing seems to be a later iteration.
 The columns are white and the tree canopies no longer have the same triangular shape as the roof.
 The idea is still there, just not quite so on the nose.

-And then in this one, the building doesn’t really suggest a tree at all.
+And then in the later, more technical drawings, the building doesn’t really suggest a tree at all.

 But when you see the building, it feels like part of the forest.